skutner/ploinky/ploinky_codex.md

 **User story:** As a maintainer, I want to adjust agent behaviour or recover failed installs so that containers stay in sync with manifests.

 **How to do it in Ploinky**
-1. Use `update agent <name>` to run the interactive manifest editor (container image, install script, CLI command, etc.).
+1. Edit the agent's `manifest.json` directly to adjust fields such as container image, install/update commands, CLI command, agent command, and description.
 2. Apply filesystem edits or dependency changes to your agent code as needed.
 3. Run `refresh agent <name>` to force the service container to stop, rebuild with the latest manifest, rerun `install`, and restart the long-lived command.
 4. For single-run CLI containers, re-run `cli` or `shell` after the refresh to pick up the new environment.